Higher Education Administration

 His research focuses on policies and organizational structures that affect college student access and success and the careers of college faculty.
 Central to much of his work are issues of equity and diversity.
 His work appears in Research in Higher Education, The Journal of Higher Education, the Review of Higher Education, and the Journal of College Student Development.
 In 2007, the Association for the Study of Higher Education awarded him the Promising Scholar/Early Career Achievement Award.

 He has twice been a member of both the AERA J and the ASHE program committees, and he serves as the 2013 AERA Division J conference committee chair.
 He currently is or has been an editorial board member of Research in Higher Education, the Review of Higher Education, and the Journal of College Student Development.
-Since 2010, he has been the editor-in-chief of New Directions for Institutional Research, and he recently was named Associate Editor of the Journal of Higher Education.
+In addition to serving on multiple journal editorial boards, he was the editor-in-chief of New Directions for Institutional Research, and he is currently the Senior Associate Editor of the Journal of Higher Education.

 Current Research Projects:

-1. Director of the federally grant funded North Carolina Higher Education Research Consortium (NC-HERC), a grant-funded partnership with the North Carolina Community College System (NCCCS) and the University of North Carolina (UNC) System.
+1. Directing federally grant funded North Carolina Higher Education Research Consortium (NC-HERC), a grant-funded partnership with the North Carolina Community College System (NCCCS) and the University of North Carolina (UNC) System.
 NC-HERC is charged with studying NCCCS transfer student success at UNC System institutions, along with the effects of how UNC student aid affects persistence and degree attainment.